pragma-/pbot/doc/QuickStart.md

 Replace the placeholders, marked `X`, with values you want to use.
 Note that this is just for the first-time start-up.
 Regular subsequent start-up needs only `data_dir` to be overridden.

-If you want PBot to identify with a custom bot or service on IRCnet/other networks, use this command:
+* If you want PBot to identify with a custom bot or service on IRCnet/other networks, use this command:

     pbot data_dir=X irc.botnick=X irc.server=X irc.port=X general.identify_nick=X general.op_nick=X

-Otherwise, use this one:
+* Otherwise, use this one:

     pbot data_dir=X irc.botnick=X irc.server=X irc.port=X

 ### Regular start-up
 After your initial start-up  command, you only need to use the `data_dir` directory override when starting PBot.
+Any previously used registry overrides are saved to your data-directory's `registry` file.

     $ pbot data_dir=X